 Stay organized, check your email, play games and get a rundown of your day, all with the power of your own voice

-With its new Pixel and Pixel XL smartphones launched last month, Google released a new artificial-intelligence voice-recognition platform, baked into its Android Nougat OS, called Google Assistant.
+Google's artificial-intelligence voice-recognition platform, baked into its Android Nougat OS, is called Google Assistant.
 The Siri-like personal assistant is designed to be conversational, letting you ask it to do things like book a table at a restaurant, send messages and navigate to where you want to go.

 Setting it up is easy, and saying “Ok, Google” is all that’s needed to spring it into action, waiting for a command.
 Here are a few neat things you can do with it.

 This may seem standard for any voice platform, but Google Assistant can tie in to your different apps, too.
 You can send or respond to messages coming in from Google’s messaging app, Allo, or tell it to contact someone on your WhatsApp or Viber list, for example.
 If you can’t call or message back right away, you can tell the Assistant to send it, say, five minutes later so you don’t forget.

 This is especially useful if you have a Gmail account, but it can work with any email account you use through the Gmail app.
 You can ask for emails from a specific sender (“OK Google, check emails from Jon Jones”), including a certain term in the subject line or whatever was received on a certain date.

 It won’t read them aloud and it only focuses on your primary email, not the messages that are filtered through your social and promotions tabs in Gmail, but it saves time in getting to an important email.